on all orders over $99*

 The Schlage Lock Company took root in San Francisco in 1909.
 A century later, it’s now one of the most recognized trademarks in the United States.
 The company is responsible for developing some of the most innovative locking solutions worldwide, and it continues to play a major role in the evolution of security products and hardware.
 Moreover, much of the company’s latest R&D effort is centered on style, convenience and sustainability.
-Not surprisingly, the Schlage rekeying kit is one of the most popular products here at CLK Supplies.
+Not surprisingly, the Schlage Rekeying Kit with Tools is one of the most popular products here at CLK Supplies.
 Here’s a quick look into the history of this iconic brand.

 1909-1920: The First Patent